-- A focus on peace, technology, democracy and inclusion in Norway - A visit to the Nobel Peace Institute with Director Olav Njølstad - A conversation with Norwegian students, educators and system leaders at Ruseløkke skole, a session facilitated by Marlen Faannessen, Senior Consultant for the Norwegian Association of Local and Regional Authorities & Tore Skandsen, Director of IMTEC and ARC Secretariat member - a.
-Lifting democracy through student voice: A student-led discussion with delegates b.
-Meeting Student leaders, such as Petter Andreas Lona from the School Student Union of Norway c.
-A discussion on student influence in all school decisions: Principal, Teacher & Student perspectives
+- A focus on peace, technology, democracy and inclusion in Norway. - A visit to the Nobel Peace Institute with Director Olav Njølstad. - A wonderful welcome by staff and presentation by students at our host Ruselokke skole. - A conversation with Norwegian students, educators and system leaders from Apallokka skole, a session facilitated by Marlen Faannessen, Senior Consultant for the Norwegian Association of Local and Regional Authorities & Tore Skandsen, Director of IMTEC and ARC Secretariat member:

+- Lifting democracy through student voice: A student-led discussion with delegates.

+Meeting Student leaders, such as Petter Andreas Lona from the School Student Union of Norway.

-• A guided tour at the Munch Museum
+A discussion on student influence in all school decisions: Principal, Teacher & Student perspectives. - A guided tour at the Munch Museum.